The Points-Based System (“PBS”) allows employers to register with the Home Office to sponsor skilled workers from overseas.

 Sponsorship categories

-• Skilled Worker: New entrants to the Skilled Worker scheme must be filling a post that is skilled to degree level, and employers must pay at least the minimum level set out in the Codes of Practice available on the Home Office website.
+- Skilled Worker: New entrants to the Skilled Worker scheme must be filling a post that meets the minimum skill and pay levels set out on the Home Office website

-• Intra-Company: International companies can transfer skilled employees to work in their UK office.
-Transfers may be available in long term and graduate trainee sub-categories.
+- Global Business Mobility: International companies can transfer skilled employees to work in their UK office.
+Transfers may be available in sub-categories including Senior or Specialist Worker; Graduate Trainee; UK Expansion Worker; Service Supplier and Secondment Worker.

-• Minister of Religion (T2): Religious institutions can sponsor priests and similar workers for employment in the UK.
+- Minister of Religion: Religious institutions can sponsor priests and similar workers for employment in the UK.

 Get advice